MicrosoftDocs/azure-devops-docs/docs/work/reference/witadmin/manage-work-item-fields.md

 ### Q: What customizations can I make and still use the Configure Features Wizard to update my team project after a TFS upgrade?
  **A:** You can add custom fields, customize a pick list, and add rules to a field.
 The [Configure Features Wizard](../../customize/configure-features-after-upgrade.md) will update your team projects and you'll get access to the latest features.

  Changing field attributes is not recommended.
-To learn about which customizations you can safely make and which you should avoid, see [Customize the work tracking experience: Before you customize, understand the maintenance and upgrade implications](../../customize/on-premises-xml-process-model.md#before-you-customize).
+To learn about which customizations you can safely make and which you should avoid, see [On-premises XML process model, Maintenance and upgrade implications](../../customize/on-premises-xml-process-model.md#before-you-customize).

 ## Related notes